drewkeat/Ed-u/notes.md

 ---
 ## Narrative

 Ed-u is a catalog of courses and sessions for professional development.
-Users create an account as on of three types; learner, facilitator, or admin.
+Users create an account and are assigned one of three types; learner, facilitator, or admin.
 Learners can browse the catalog and register for courses.
 Facilitators can create courses with a "pending approval" status, view course registrations, and view personal and course reviews.
 Admin can approve proposed courses, and view course and subordinate facilitator reviews.

 ---
 ## Routes and Experience

+Sessions

 Root - **ed_u.com**
 - As a guest, I want to see a login/create account form **ed_u.com/signup** or **ed_u.com/login**